-Arizona Gymnastics Meet Notes ?- Stanford (2/17/06)
+Arizona Gymnastics Meet Notes ?- (2/17/06) Stanford

 About the Rankings: Unlike other collegiate athletic rankings, collegiate gymnastic rankings are not based on wins and losses or votes.
 Gymnastic teams are ranked by their meet scores alone.
 Teams are ranked by their highest score from Jan.
 9-15.
 From Jan.
 16-Feb.
 16, teams will be ranked by their total season average.
 Starting Feb.
 20, teams and gymnasts will be ranked by a Regional Qualifying Score (RQS).
 An RQS is based on a team's top six regular-season scores, with three scores coming from away meets.
 To obtain the RQS, the team's or gymnast’s highest score is dropped and the remaining five scores are averaged.